Resident Undergraduate Programs

 - Online with the Apply Online : To complete the application process online, you will need to submit the application.
 The Admissions staff pulls applications from the web site daily and will immediately follow up with an E-mail acknowledging that your application has been received in our office.
 Remember that you will still need to have your transcripts and letters of recommendation sent to the Admissions Office via postal mail.

-The Common Application (On-Campus Undergraduate)
+- Online with The Common Application (On-Campus Undergraduate)

 - One essay—a two to four page autobiographical essay reflecting on your past academic experiences and your educational goals